 How did you become a NASA citizen scientist?

-I was looking for interesting and significant challenges in science, especially space science, where a lot of mathematics and software engineering can be applied in a presumably responsible way, and where I would be able to work mostly freely and independently to pursue the challenges per my interests.
+I was looking for interesting and significant challenges in science – especially space science – where a lot of mathematics and software engineering can be applied in a presumably responsible way.
+I also wanted to be able to work independently to pursue the challenges per my interests.
 I was thinking of NASA, but I didn't seriously expect there would be any chance to get involved.
 Eventually, with the help of people more closely related to NASA, opportunities opened up, and I did what I could to make use of them.

-First, I noticed the MSL landing on Mars in 2012.
+I noticed the Mars Curiosity rover landing on Mars in August 2012.
 I found The Planetary Society closely reporting about the mission.
-Emily Lakdawalla [Senior Editor of The Planetary Society] played a key role by pointing me to Unmannedspaceflight.com, a forum where amateurs can get used to the mentality of the professional and amateur space community.
+Emily Lakdawalla [Senior Editor of The Planetary Society] played a key role by pointing me to Unmanned Spaceflight.com, a project of The Planetary Society where amateurs are exposed to the mentality of the professional and amateur space community.

-After following closely the journey of the Curiosity Mars rover and taking a close look at the science data it returned, science team member Mike Caplinger at Malin Space Science Systems played another key role.
-His company delivered cameras for the Curiosity rover, as well as JunoCam for the Juno Jupiter probe.
+After following Curiosity's journey, and taking a close look at the data it returned, science team member Mike Caplinger at Malin Space Science Systems played another key role.
+His company provided cameras for Curiosity, as well as JunoCam for the Juno Jupiter probe.
 A few weeks before Juno's 2013 Earth flyby, he provided a simulated JunoCam test image, and I immediately saw that this project would be challenging and rewarding enough to spend more time with.

 Juno's Earth flyby opened the opportunity to work as closely as practically possible for members of the general public on an ongoing space mission.
 Some of my early Earth flyby image products even made it into NASA talks, including NASA's budget plan.
 So, working on the JunoCam image data didn't just appear to be interesting, but also relevant in a larger context.
 With those real-world data returned after Earth flyby by JunoCam, I had almost three years' time to develop more advanced software that would be able to convert raw JunoCam image data into photorealistic color images.